 Here are a few options to entice your ideal candidates:

-• Relocation packages.
+- Relocation packages.
 You can entice candidates by easing their moving burdens if relocation is necessary.
 Put together a relocation package for employees that includes moving expenses, temporary housing, or mortgage assistance.
-This shows commitment to new hires transitioning smoothly into your company’s fold.
+This demonstrates a commitment to ensuring new hires transition smoothly into your company.

 In addition to these benefits, consider offering financial wellness programs, which are becoming increasingly popular.
 These might include emergency savings programs, financial counseling services, or student loan repayment assistance.